WIC is an equal opportunity provider

 Breastfeeding Coordinator & Breastfeeding Peer Helpers are trained to

-- Assisting mothers with breastfeeding concerns or questions.
+- Assist mothers with breastfeeding concerns or questions.

 Linkage of WIC and immunization services have been shown to improve the immunization status of WIC participants.

-- Infants and children in the WIC population are targeted for immunization coverage.
+- Infants/children participating in WIC are targeted for immunization coverage.

-- Infant and child participants' immunization records are entered into the Statewide Immunization Information System,
+- Infant/child participants' immunization records are entered into the Statewide Immunization Information System.

-- The participant is given a computer-generated list of the individual's shot history and shots due.
+- The participant is given a computer-generated list of the individual's shot history & shots due.